RedHatNordicsSA/ansible-roadshow/labs/lab-9/README.md

 If you are interested in how this can be done using Jenkins and Ansible tower, have a look here: https://github.com/mglantz/tomcat-playbook/

-* As a list exercise, create a single script which does testing of arbitrary playbooks.
+* As a last optional exercise, create a single script which does testing of arbitrary playbooks.
 Use any language you like.

 ```
 End of lab